-The 88th Macy’s Thanksgiving Day Parade a week from today offers 2.5 miles of family-friendly viewing spots.
-Here’s the route and recommendations of best spots to enjoy the balloons, floats and bands:
+The 89th Macy’s Thanksgiving Day Parade offers 2.5 miles of family-friendly viewing spots.
+Here’s a NYC insider’s guide to the route and best spots to enjoy the balloons, floats and bands:

 I always took my kids somewhere along Central Park West, which is less crowded than further downtown A bonus is that if you are close to the start of the parade, you might even be able to get home in time to see the last part on TV.
 Other great spots are at Columbus Circle, especially the second floor balcony overlook inside the Time Warner Center.